 ZERO TO THREE Policy Center state updates

-In April 2013, New Mexico Governor Susana Martinez signed into law a bill that provides $9.75 million in tobacco settlement dollars for early childhood services.
-The money will be divided: $2 million to home visiting; $2 million to increase child care assistance rates for 3-, 4-, and 5-STAR early care and education programs; and $5.75 million to New Mexico PreK.
+In April 2013, New Mexico Governor Susana Martinez signed into law a bill that provides $9.75 million in tobacco settlement dollars for early childhood services: $2 million for home visiting; $2 million to increase child care assistance rates for 3-, 4-, and 5-STAR early care and education programs; and $5.75 million for New Mexico PreK.
 An analysis of the legislation estimated that 500 to 600 more families will receive home visiting services; one-third of the state’s 1,035 licensed early care and education programs will receive higher reimbursement rates; and 1,500 to 1,700 more 4-year-olds will receive PreK services.

 The governor also signed the Home Visiting Accountability Act, which creates a framework for standards-based home visiting, ensuring a level of quality and consistency in home visiting programs across the state.
 The legislation requires that state money only be used to fund home visiting programs that meet the standards outlined in the Act and aim to improve the health, well-being, and self-sufficiency of eligible families.
 The Act defines home visiting programs as those that use home visiting as a primary service delivery strategy and that offer services on a voluntary basis to expectant parents and parents of children from birth to kindergarten entry.